|Supper Rock Neighborhood Association|

 Get Plowed!
 A few years back, Daskalos Development purchased the Four Hills Village Shopping Center (SW corner of Central and Tramway) and began renovation.
 The latest tenant to announce moving into the center isTractor Brewing Company ( getplowed.com).
 They will open a local pub, similar to what they have in Nob Hill.
 Details are here.
 This will be an addition to Icon Cinema and Sprouts Farmers Market.

-next SRNA meeting: Saturday, January 27, 2018 at 1 pm at the Providence Presbyterian Church off Tramway at 13801 Encantado NE.
-We will be electing some new officers.
-Please plan to attend!
-Let's talk about what's going on in the neighborhood and share ideas.
+previous SRNA meeting: Was held Saturday, January 27, 2018 at 1 pm at the Providence Presbyterian Church off Tramway at 13801 Encantado NE.
+We talked about what's going on in the neighborhood and shared ideas.
 (We've had several instances of graffiti, vandalism and attempts to steal cars in the neighborhood).
-We need more people to be Board members, but especially we need for more of you neighbors to come to meetings and be the eyes and ears of our neighborhood.

 In Memoriam: Anne Gilstrap, our SRNA Vice-President and long-time SRNA member, died unexpectedly on 27 March 2017.
 We were so appreciative of her willingness to volunteer as a Board Member and are shocked at her loss.
 Anne is interred with her husband at Santa Fe National Cemetery and her on-line memorial can be viewed here.